Common MSBuild project properties

 The following table lists frequently used properties that are defined in the Visual Studio project files or included in .targets files that MSBuild provides.

-Project files in Visual Studio (.csproj,.vbproj, vcxproj, and others) contain MSBuild XML code that runs when you build a project by using the IDE.
+Project files in Visual Studio (.csproj, .vbproj, .vcxproj, and others) contain MSBuild XML code that runs when you build a project by using the IDE.
 Projects typically import one or more .targets files to define their build process.
-For more information, see .Targets Files.
+For more information, see MSBuild .targets files.

 |AdditionalLibPaths||Specifies additional folders in which compilers should look for reference assemblies.|

 |AddModules||Causes the compiler to make all type information from the specified files available to the project you are compiling.
 This property is equivalent to the